sait-wbdv/winter-2021/cheatsheets/social/collaboration/index.md

 Community of practice
 : A group of people who share a craft or a profession.

+---

 ## Key Takeaways
 - A small minority of users are responsible for the majority of the content.
 - Social collaboration in software is very effective.
 See: [Steve Bomber on Open Source](https://youtu.be/sPQViNNOAkw?t=758)
 - Social tools are value agnostic.
 See [Pro-Ana](https://youtu.be/sPQViNNOAkw?t=1032).

+---

 ## Broadcast vs Communications Media
 Classic media production falls under two broad classifications:
-- **Broadcast media**: One-to-many messaging.
+- _Broadcast media_: One-to-many messaging.
 Examples include books, newspapers, radio, television, move theatres.
-- **Communication media**: One-to-one conversations.
+- _Communication media_: One-to-one conversations.
 Examples include: telegraph, phone, snail mail.

 Social tools are like walkie-talkies: they do both.